-Samsung Galaxy S24 Ultra may feature 4K 120fps video recording
+Samsung's Galaxy S24 Ultra might feature 4K 120fps video recording

 — ICE UNIVERSE (@UniverseIce) December 31, 2023

-However, Ice Universe also says that this function may not make it to the final build of the S24 Ultra and that it’s currently in testing.
+However, Ice Universe also says this function might not make it to the final Galaxy S24 Ultra build and is currently being tested.
 It’s worth noting that the S24 Ultra is expected to launch on January 17th, so Samsung doesn’t have much time to figure it out.

-Samsung’s S24 Ultra wouldn’t be the first to offer 4K 120fps.
-OnePlus and Sony’s handsets have also offered this feature in the past.
+The Galaxy S24 Ultra wouldn’t be the first smartphone offer 4K 120fps video recxording.
+OnePlus and Sony’s handsets have also included this feature in the past.

-The S24 Ultra is also rumoured to feature a 6.8-inch flat display with slim bezels, titanium frame and Qualcomm’s Snapdragon 8 Gen 3.
+The Galaxy S24 Ultra is also rumoured to feature a 6.8-inch flat display with slim bezels, titanium frame and Qualcomm’s Snapdragon 8 Gen 3.